strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/typescript.md

 ## Start Strapi programmatically

-Initiating Strapi programmatically in a Typescript project requires additional configurations to load everything correctly.
+Instantiating Strapi programmatically in a Typescript project requires additional configurations to load everything correctly.

 ### Understand programatic use

-When initiating Strapi programmatically using the default export of @strapi/strapi, you can pass different parameters, among them there is the `app` directory and the `dist` directory.
+When instantiating Strapi programmatically using the default export of @strapi/strapi, you can pass different parameters, among them there is the `app` directory and the `dist` directory.
 The `app` directory is the project root directory and `dist` is a subdirectory of `app` which contains all of the compiled code.

-Basically, the dist directory represents the compiled project (with the same folder structure as the app directory) and the app directory represents your codebase (TS or JS).
+The `dist` directory represents the compiled project with the same folder structure as the `app` directory and the app directory represents your codebase (TS or JS).
 The main differences are:

 - When using the Content-type Builder to create/update/delete content types (or any other service that creates files), Strapi uses the `app` folder to write the files.
 - When reading what content types exist on the system, Strapi reads the `dist` folder.
 Basically, **we're reading from the dist directory & writing to the app directory**.